Therapeutic Healing Clinic

 Studies indicate that massage therapy performed during pregnancy can reduce anxiety, decrease symptoms of depression, relieve muscle aches and joint pains, and improve labor outcomes and newborn health.

-Massage therapy addresses different needs through varying techniques, one of which is called Swedish Massage, which aims to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
+Prenatal Massage therapy aims to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
 Swedish Massage is the recommended prenatal massage method during pregnancy because it addresses many common discomforts associated with the skeletal and circulatory changes brought on by hormone shifts during pregnancy.

 Studies done in the past 10 years have shown that hormone levels associated with relaxation and stress are significantly altered, leading to mood regulation and improved cardiovascular health, when massage therapy was introduced to women’s prenatal care.
 In women who received bi-weekly massages for only five weeks, hormones such as norepinephrine and cortisol (“stress hormones”) were reduced and dopamine and serotonin levels were increased (low levels of these hormones are associated with depression).
 These changes in hormone levels also led to fewer complications during birth and fewer instances of newborn complications, such as low birth weight.
 The evidence points strongly to maternal and newborn health benefits when therapeutic massage is incorporated into regular prenatal care.